KaterinaLupacheva/ramonak.io/content/posts/2021-07-21--React-Native-Internationalization.md

 ![rn-i18n](/media/rn-i18n.png)

-## Content

-- general config
+## What are we going to build?

+We are going to build the React Native app that:

+- supports multiple languages (with [react-i18next](https://react.i18next.com/) library)
-- get translations from a google sheet
+- gets translations from a Google sheet and writes it straight to the app (with [google-spreadsheet](https://www.npmjs.com/package/google-spreadsheet) library)
+- sets default language based on a user's device locale
-- custom plugin to store selected language in async storage
+- stores a user's language choice in Async storage
+- has a Language Picker component

+## Intro

 Assume we have a basic React Native project.
 For this blog post, I'm going to use [expo](https://docs.expo.io/) project, but the steps will be the same for a project that was initialized with React Native CLI.

-The app has just one screen that renders the text "Hello!" and a button with the title "Click".
+The app has just one screen that renders the text "Hello!" and a button with the title "Press".

 ![init screen](/posts/react-native-i18n/1.png)